ibm-cloud-docs/vpc/vsi-reservation-create.md

 Where the following argument and option values are used.

-* `capacity` : Amount of capacity to reserve
-* `term` : Either a 1 or 3-year term
-* `profile`: Which profile to use for the reservation
+* --name: New name for the reservation.
+* --capacity: The capacity configuration for this reservation.
+* --term: Term of the reservation.
+One of: one_year, three_year.
-* `profile-resource-type`: Which profile type to use
+* --profile: The name of the profile to be used for this reservation.
-* `zone`: Which zone to create the reservation in
-* `name`: The name of the reservation
+* --profile-resource-type: The resource type of the profile.
+One of: instance_profile.
+* --zone: Name of the zone
+* --affinity-policy: The affinity policy to be used for this reservation.
+* --expiration-policy: The policy to apply when the committed use term expires.
+One of: release, renew.
+* --resource-group-id: ID of the resource group.
+This ID is mutually exclusive with --resource-group-name.
+* --resource-group-name: Name of the resource group.
+This name is mutually exclusive with --resource-group-id.
+* --output: Specify output format, only JSON is supported.
+One of: JSON.
+* -q, --quiet: Suppress verbose output.

 ### Next steps
 {: #next-steps-provisioning-reserved-vpc}

-After your reserved capacity is provisioned and available to use, you can **Attach** or **Create** virtual servers by using the {{site.data.keyword.cloud_notm}} console, the CLI, or the API.
+After your reservation is provisioned and active, you can **Attach** or **Create** virtual servers by using the {{site.data.keyword.cloud_notm}} console, the CLI, or the API.
 For more information about creating a virtual server, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).